 In 1370 Łekno was mentioned as a town whose rights were confirmed in 1444.
 Its parish church, initially wooden, was to be rebuilt into a brick building, made of material from the demolition of the Romanesque-Gothic monastery church.
-These works probably began at the beginning of the 15th century with the construction of the presbytery, in which demolition stone had not yet been used.
+These works probably began at the beginning of the 15th century with the construction of the chancel, in which demolition stone had not yet been used.
 After a break of an unknown length, the nave was built, around the third quarter of the 15th century the aisles were vaulted, in the first twenty years of the 16th century the nave was completed, and a little later it was vaulted together with the chancel.

 The church in Łekno was thoroughly renovated in the 17th century, then in the 18th century, around the middle of the 19th century, when a porch was raised by a low floor, and at the beginning of the 20th century.

 The parish church was built in the central part of the settlement, separated by the lake waters from the old Cistercian monastery.
 It was situated on a hill above the wetland sloping towards the lake.
-It received the form of a three-aisle, pseudo-basilica building with a a four-bay central nave and two aisles, and slightly lower than the central nave, two-bay, presbytery closed in polygon.
+It received the form of a pseudo-basilica building with a a four-bay central nave and two aisles, and slightly lower than the central nave, two-bay chancel ended in polygon.
 The sacristy was located at the a chancel from the north, and from the south the chapel of St. Joseph.
 In the 16th century, a porch was erected at the eastern bay of the southern aisle, probably built from an unfinished tower.